Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 My top 3 tips for performing the close grip lat pulldown are:

-- Use a grip that is most comfortable to you.
-A close grip does not have to mean your hands are right next to each other.
-Use a grip that gives you room to pull your elbows down and back and also to feel the exercise in the target muscles (the traps and rhomboids).
+- Use a grip that is most comfortable for you.
+A close grip does not have to mean your hands are beside each other.
+Use a grip that allows you to pull your elbows down and back and feel the exercise in the target muscles (the traps and rhomboids).

 - Keep your torso still.
-Swinging your torso back and forth to move the load is only going to cost you progress in the long run.
-Keep the torso in a consistent position and pull using your back rather than using momentum.
+Swinging your torso back and forth to move the load will only cost you progress in the long run.
+Keep the torso consistently and pull using your back rather than momentum.

 Common Mistakes With Close Grip Lat Pulldowns